JIVE-TALK.COM

 Ruotolo’s final chapter compares the novels of two mostly forgotten music critics who seemingly simultaneously tried to put into words their experience of their everyday work not only with the tunes but the personalities of historical composers and professional singers (James Hunecker’s Painted Veils and William J. Henderson’s Soul of a Tenor).
 This serves as a particular climax of the study since this chapter actually tests the general ability to combine both topic and style.

 Nonetheless, Ruotolo labeled her book “Sounding Real,” and naturalism and real-ness are at the center of her examination.
-While composed or spontaneous music is essential to the study, also other “new” sounds such as streetcars, traffic, machinery and the whole new sound scape of the modern city is being portrayed as a new agent who adds character to modern life.
+While composed or spontaneous music is essential to the study, also other “new” sounds such as streetcars, traffic, machinery and the whole new sound scape of the modern city are being portrayed as new agents that add character to modern life.

 As much as the ever-growing number of articles and books on texts dealing with both music (particularly jazz) and fiction keep growing, it is essential to see the very beginnings of modern incorporation of musical ideas and ideals into fiction even before the century of jazz began.